AwfulMoo/fastapi_postgres_server/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Make your changes
+4. Stage your changes (`git add yourChangedFile.filetype`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+5. Commit your changes (`git commit -m 'Added an AmazingFeature!'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+6. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+7. Open a pull request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>